 Deepen Donor Relationships: Events, whether they’re 5K races or chili cook-offs, offer a unique setting to interact with and understand your supporters.
 A successful event can leave attendees feeling invigorated by your mission and eager to hear more about the change they’re facilitating.

 Long-Term Donor Retention: Use your event as a platform to promote your monthly giving initiative.
-Highlight the lasting impact of consistent contributions.
+Highlight the lasting impact of consistent contributions to encourage more donors to give.
 The immediacy of an in-person pitch can be a catalyst for your recurring donation program.

 And to make event registration seamless, Virtuous offers custom-branded registration pages.
 Once supporters register for an event, they’ll get automated registration email confirmations and receipts.
 Plus, on the backend, you’ll gain access to real-time event data and donation tracking that your team can use to create personalized donor journeys for every attendee.